 It’s no secret that I love to travel.

 In the past, I’ve shared my city guide to Charleston, South Carolina and highlights of my trip to High Point, North Carolina, as well as tips to shop smart during your travels.
-I’m always on the hunt for exciting, new places to explore.
+I’m always on the hunt for new and exciting places to explore.
 Recently, Summit, New Jersey caught my attention.

 If you’re looking for the next big real-estate and interior-design frontier, look no further than Summit.